-The County met the required timeliness ratio in 2020 and in 2021.
+The County met the required timeliness ratio in 2021, but did not in 2022.

 A summary of past performance is reported in the attached document "Past Performance Evaluation".
-Information was taken from the county's most recently completed Consolidated Annual Performance Evaluation Report for fiscal year 2019 and submitted to HUD.
+Information was taken from the county's most recently completed Consolidated Annual Performance Evaluation Report for fiscal year 2020 and submitted to HUD.